-This bit is set if an External Reset occurs.
-The bit is cleared by a Power-on Reset or by writing a logical "0" to the Flag.
+This bit is set if an external reset occurs.
+The bit is cleared by a power-on reset, or by writing a logic zero to the flag.

-Bit 0 - PORF: Power-on Reset Flag
+• Bit 0 - PORF: Power-on Reset Flag

-This bit is set if a Power-on Reset occurs.
-The bit is cleared only by writing a logical "0" to the Flag.
+This bit is set if a power-on reset occurs.
+The bit is cleared only by writing a logic zero to the flag.

-To make use of the Reset Flags to identify a reset condition, the user should read and then clear the MCUSR as early as possible in the program.
-If the register is cleared before another reset occurs, the source of the reset can be found by examining the Reset Flags.
+To make use of the reset flags to identify a reset condition, the user should read and then clear the MCUSR as early as possible in the program.
+If the register is cleared before another reset occurs, the source of the reset can be found by examining the reset flags.